 I would be willing to bet that this client could accomplish anything she would like to in WordPress.
 The problem isn’t WordPress, though, it’s the way her theme was developed.
-One client we’ve started working with recently is a VA Loan Refinance company, VA Loan Captain.
+One client we’ve started working with recently is a VA Loan Refinance company.
 They’re a great company – giving money back to veteran’s charities every time they collect a referral.
-Although we do a ton of WordPress customization, we’re fairly agnostic that a client can have as beautiful, optimized and usable a site on virtually any CMS as they can on WordPress.
+Although we do a ton of WordPress customization, we’re fairly agnostic that a client can have a beautiful, optimized, and usable site on virtually any CMS as they can on WordPress.
 WordPress is simply very popular right now so we find ourselves working much more on that platform than others.

 A good theme designer can develop a beautiful theme.
 A great theme designer will develop a theme that you can use for years to come (and migrate easily in the future).
 Don’t blame the CMS, blame the theme designer!